hmcts/azure-access-packages/README.md

       - "General"
 ```

-When terraform processes the access packages if would associate your access package with the policy.
+When terraform processes the access packages it will associate your access package with the policy.

 ## Skeleton Template
 A full list of all possible attributes, the police does not need to have all of it.
 Full detail